prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 Can't learn an old dog new tricks, as the saying is.
 But my goodness, he never plays them alike, two days, and how is a body to know what's coming?
 % And the main thing  is that he knows where the limit of my patience is,and if he makes me laugh or even for a minute confuse me, then İ can`t even spank him properely.

 I ain't doing my duty by that boy, and that's the Lord's truth, goodness knows.
 Spare the rod and spile the child, as the Good Book says.
 I'm a laying up sin and suffering for us both, I know.
-He's full of the Old Scratch, but laws-a-me! he's my own dead sister's boy, poor thing, and I ain't got the heart to lash him, somehow.
+He's full of the Old Scratch, but laws-a-me!
+He's my own dead sister's boy!
+ Poor thing, and I ain't got the heart to lash him, somehow.
 Every time I let him off, my conscience does hurt me so, and every time I hit him my old heart most breaks.
 Well-a-well, man that is born of woman is of few days and full of trouble, as the Scripture says, and I reckon it's so.
 He'll play hookey this evening, * and [* Southwestern for "afternoon"] I'll just be obleeged to make him work, tomorrow, to punish him.